Corrimal, New South Wales: History

+Commercial

 Corrimal's community is serviced by Corrimal Chamber of Commerce (CCC), a volunteer organisation that formed in 1949 who then supported the businesses houses.
 In 2014 the new President (Paul Boultwood) and his committee developed a community arm to also help the citizens of the area.
 The Corrimal Chamber of Commerce was instrumental in making Corrimal the first autism-friendly community in Australia.
 Since 2014 CCC has won the best Local Chamber of Commerce in the Illawarra 3 times (2014, 2018, 2019) and won the prestigious Best Local Chamber in NSW for 2018/2019.
 Also looking after the community is Corrimal Region Action Group (CRAG) (formally Corrimal Revitalization Action Group), a volunteer organization that is made up of community citizens and organizations for the betterment of Corrimal and surrounding suburbs.
 CRAG continues to work with Wollongong City Council to revitalize the township.
 CRAG were instrumental in developing the "Corrimal Town Centre Plan 2015-2025" along with Council.
 CRAG is a true volunteer organization that has no alignment to any political group and strives to work only for the citizens and area.

 Corrimal is the birthplace of ice cream manufacturer Streets.
 Edwin (Ted) Street started making ice cream in a small churn, just after the depression, to supply his milk bar.
 It tasted so good that other shops wanted to buy it and before long, Mr. Street was supplying ice cream to dozens of shops in and out of the area.
 He built an ice works and factory near the corner of Princes Highway and Tarrawanna Road.
 Many locals still remember the huge neon sign, featuring a polar bear licking an ice cream outside the Corrimal Works (The first moving neon sign in Wollongong).
 Streets was sold to Unilever in 1960 and is still in operation.